WG-19/DocuVault/README.md

 ## Features

 - User authentication and profile management
-- File upload and management with size and type validation
+- File upload, download and management with size and type validation
 - Dashboard with file statistics and visualizations
 - Modern, responsive UI built with React and Ant Design
 - Secure authentication using JWT